drewgates/raspberry_pi_intro/README.md

 ## Getting Set Up
- The Raspberry Pi does not use a traditional hard drive for file storage.
+ The Raspberry Pi does not use a traditional hard drive for file storage*.
 Instead, it uses a standard MicroSD card.
 Make sure any SD card you purchase is labelled "Class 10", to ensure it supports the high read/write speeds required by the Pi.

- At this point, you should have been handed a microSD card flashed with the latest Raspbian operating system for the Raspberry Pi.
+ At this point, you should have been handed a microSD card flashed with the latest Raspberry Pi OS operating system for the Raspberry Pi.

 ![insert SD card](img/insert_sd_card.gif)

-*Raspbian is free operating system based on [Debian](https://www.debian.org/) optimized for the Raspberry Pi hardware.*
+*Raspberry Pi OS is free operating system based on [Debian](https://www.debian.org/) optimized for the Raspberry Pi hardware.*

-*Note: [Raspbian](https://rapsbian.org) is not affiliated with the Raspberry Pi Foundation.
-Raspbian was created by a small, dedicated team of developers that are fans of the Raspberry Pi hardware, the educational goals of the Raspberry Pi Foundation and, of course, the Debian Project.*

 ## Scratch2